dgoffredo/dgoffredo.github.io/content/pedant-cheat-sheet.md

 ### professional
 Anyone who does something for money is a professional.
 Anything used in such a profession is professional.
 Usually this word is (unbeknownst to the speaker) a euphemism for "pretentious," "obedient," or "orthodox."
-A generous alternative is "civil."
+I prefer "civil."

 ### stability
 This is used instead of "not breaking."
 What stable actually means is